 There are a lot of ways to perform a content audit — one strategy we recommend is looking at your content’s performance in terms of your median performance metrics.

 Look at the data for all of your posts and determine what the median performance looks like.
-You can use any metric, but our suggestion is to look at Google Search Console’s search ranking data.
+You can use any metric, but we suggest looking at Google Search Console’s search ranking data.

 In your Google Search Console account, find the Performance report and export of all your site’s pages and their average search position.
 Sort that list by highest to lowest position, and find the post that’s right in the middle.
 If that post has an average search ranking of 25, that’s now your benchmark for success.